It's been valued as currency and decried as a health hazard, but there's so much more to salt than meets the eye

 Sea salt isn’t healthier

-Sea salt may sound healthier than table salt, but most sea salts contain roughly the same proportion of sodium—about 40 percent—as table salt.
-If you are looking for sodium-free flavoring, try garlic, pepper, oregano, sage, rosemary, and other spices or herbs.
+Sea salt may sound healthier than table salt, but most sea salts contain roughly the same proportion of sodium—about 40%—as table salt.
+If you are looking for sodium-free flavoring, try garlic, pepper, oregano, sage, rosemary and other spices or herbs that can curb your salt cravings.

 It can cause headaches

-For older folks especially, a heavy hand with the salt shaker may also hurt your head.
-A study of 975 people ages 60 to 80 with hypertension found that reducing sodium in their diets was associated with lower risk of headache.
-Be on the lookout for these other signs you’re eating too much sodium, too.
+For older folks, a heavy hand with the salt shaker may also hurt your head.
+A study of 975 people ages 60 to 80 with hypertension found that reducing sodium in their diets was associated with a lower risk of headache.

 Still, we all need at least some salt